 Any skin taken with the biopsy specimen should be examined because it may show cancer cells in dermal lymphatic vessels.

 The excised specimen should be x-rayed, and the x-ray should be compared with the prebiopsy mammogram to determine whether all of the lesion has been removed.
 If the original lesion contained microcalcifications, mammography is repeated when the breast is no longer tender, usually 6 to 12 weeks after biopsy, to check for residual microcalcifications.
-If radiation therapy is planned, mammography should be done before radiation therapy begins.
+If radiation therapy is planned, mammography should be repeated before radiation therapy begins.

 Evaluation after cancer diagnosis